zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/query-graph/query-graph.md

    ![ALT text is not available for this image](images/import-notebook.png " ")

-3. Drag the downloaded file or navigate t the correct folder and select it for upload.
+3. Drag the downloaded file or navigate to the correct folder and select it for upload.
    ![ALT text is not available for this image](images/choose-exported-file.png " ")

 4. Click `Import`.